Overview

 Solution

-• Logged URLs can leave Tokens exposed if those logs were to become compromised.
-This could be the logs of a web server for the application, browser add-ons, or service providers that have access to URLs.
-Any service that is logging URLs is now responsible for the security of the application’s tokens.
+- Logged URLs can expose Tokens if these logs become compromised.
+This includes logs from an application’s web server, browser add-ons, or service providers with URL access.
+Any service logging URLs then becomes responsible for the security of the application’s Tokens.

 Authorization: Bearer <token>